Kansas became a state in 1861. At that time the territorial library became the State Library of Kansas.

 “The new rooms are not only spacious and commodious, but delightfully attractive as well.
 The frescoing is exquisite in color and the woodwork fine of finish.
 There is no convenience known to the modern library which is unsupplied.” -from the Kansas State Library by Allen Gardiner

-Jo Budler is the 16th and present state librarian beginning her term in 2010.
-Budler leads the State Library’s team in assisting the needs of Kansas residents and public libraries throughout the state.
+Eric Norris is the 17th and current state librarian, beginning his tenure in 2018.
+Norris leads the State Library’s team in assisting the needs of Kansas residents and public libraries throughout the state.